"Layered chocolate and Baileys cream paired with crumbled Oreo cookies. This delicious Baileys parfait is the perfect weekend retreat!"

 It’s one of those pesky “inconveniences” of my job, that one where I cook delicious food for a living – and, incidentally, my wonderful job is a big part of the reason why I’m running on empty right now.

-Because creamy desserts and Spooky Mulder are what my dreams are made of.
+Because an Oreo whipped cream dessert and Spooky Mulder are what my dreams are made of.

 I’ll get to the housework after I’ve had a parfait (or six) and I’ve watched an episode (or twenty).
 The dishes and laundry aren’t going anywhere (sadly).